Eyelid Surgery, Eyelid Lift, Eye Lift (Blepharoplasty)

 Click here to view before & after photos

 The effects of aging are commonly first noticed around the eyes.
 With years, loose skin and protruding fat develop in both upper and lower eyelids forming increased bulging and puffiness above and below the eyes.
 These changes result in a sad and tired look which can affect the way patients feel about themselves and how others see them.
-Excess skin of the upper eyelids can also impair vision and thus blepharoplasty may be performed on a functional basis.
+Excess skin of the upper eyelids can cause droopy lids, impairing vision and thus blepharoplasty may be performed on a functional basis to improve a person’s visual field.
 Through careful removal of extra skin and fat from both upper and lower eyelids, blepharoplasty (eyelid lift, eye lift, eyelid surgery) can reverse these changes resulting in a refreshed, natural look.
 Upper and lower eyelid corrections are most commonly done together, frequently being combined with facial procedures such as facelift, neck lift, rhinoplasty as well as other cosmetic facial procedures.

 Blepharoplasty, eyelid surgery, can achieve a dramatic rejuvenating effect on the overall facial appearance.
 The goal is to achieve natural looking, rested eyes while avoiding the “over-operated appearance” with contour changes and hollowing.